-SGI suggests that existing customers upgrade their system from SGI ProPack 5 SPx or SGI ProPack 6 SPx to SGI ProPack 7 using media because this ensures you get new packages for SGI ProPack 7.
+SGI suggests that existing customers upgrade their system from SGI ProPack 5 SPx or SGI ProPack 6 SPx to SGI ProPack 7 SP1 using media because this ensures you get new packages for SGI ProPack 7 SP1.
 A simple online-update will not automatically offer new packages.

-To upgrade from SGI ProPack 5 SPx or SGI ProPack 6 SPx to SGI ProPack 7, perform the following steps:
+To upgrade from SGI ProPack 5 SPx or SGI ProPack 6 SPx to SGI ProPack 7 SP1, perform the following steps:

 - 1. Remove any old SGI ProPack 5 SPx or SGI ProPack 6 SPx install source that may be present.
 There are several ways to do this.
 The following example uses the yast command. - a.
 Start the graphical or text version of yast. - b.
-Select Software -> Installation Source. - Check for an install source named SGI ProPack 7 for Linux - d.
+Select Software -> Installation Source. - c.
+Check for an install source named SGI ProPack 7 for Linux or any install source corresponding to an older release of SGI ProPack. - d.
 If the SGI ProPack 7 install source exists, select it and delete it. - e.
 Select Finish to exit out of the tool. - 2.
-Add ProPack 7 add-on product, as follows: - a.
-Start the graphical or text version of yast. - b.
+Add ProPack 7 SP1 add-on product, as follows: - a.
+Start the graphical or text version of yast.

+b.
 Select Software -> Add-on Product.